nhantrichuyenanh/linux-distribution-order-of-business/README.md

   - learning system and admin tools that comes preinstalled or needed to be installed

 - I still use Windows 11 on my PC because:
-  - I have to research whether my PC is compatible with Linux, which distro to pick, and which alternative to download should software isn't available on Linux
+  - I have to research whether it is compatible with Linux, which distro to pick, and which alternative to download should software isn't available on Linux
   - installing distro, configuring, setting up, and installing software takes up so much time, effort, patience and willpower
   - all the hotkeys, directory structure, system applications, OS security and GUI on Linux are radically different to Windows
   - I don't want to deal with driver issues on Linux, which is so time-consuming to diagnose and fix